 Residents of some countries like African countries (Ethiopia – Eritrea – Kenya – Somalia – Djibouti – Nigeria – Sudan) and Asian countries (Thailand – Nepal – Vietnam) have to provide the medical test report to renew the Iqamas.

-If you belong to any of these countries, you must be thinking what happens when somebody is diagnosed with AIDS or Hepatitis in Saudi Arabia.
+If you belong to any of these countries, you must be thinking about what happens when somebody is diagnosed with AIDS or Hepatitis in Saudi Arabia.
 Well, the treatment differs from disease to disease and from nationality to nationality.

 If a Saudi is diagnosed with AIDS or Hepatitis in Saudi Arabia, the government provides him treatment free of cost.